rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ## Decorating Functions with Arguments

 The naive decorator that we've implemented above will only work for functions that take no arguments.
-It'll fail and raise `TypeError` if your try to decorate a function with arguments with `deco`.
+It'll fail and raise `TypeError` if your try to decorate a function having arguments with `deco`.
 Now let's create another decorator called `yell` which will take in a function that returns a string value and transform that string value to uppercase.

 ```python
 def yell(func):